-by: Tom Pitegoff, Business and Franchise Attorney, LeClairRyan
+By Tom Pitegoff, Business and Franchise Attorney, Offit Kurman

 The extent of a franchisee’s territorial rights is the subject of Item 12 of the franchise disclosure document (FDD).
 One of the questions franchisors must address in Item 12 is whether the territory is exclusive.